zarf-dev/zarf/docs/1-quick-start.md

 sidebar_position: 1
 ---

+import TabItem from "@theme/TabItem";
+import Tabs from "@theme/Tabs";

 # Quick Start

+Getting started deploying packages with Zarf is as simple as:

-1. 💻 Select your system's OS below.
+1. 💻 Selecting your system's OS below.
-2. ❗ Ensure you have the pre-requisite applications running.
+2. ❗ Ensuring you have the pre-requisite applications running.
-3. `$` Enter the commands into your terminal.
+3. `$` Entering the commands into your terminal.

 <Tabs>
 <TabItem value="Linux">